-Ravina Community Gardens
+Ravina Community Garden

 In 2014, the former lawn bowling club was transformed into a living, breathing and thriving urban ecosystem in the middle of a residential neighbourhood in ward 13.
 We are pleased to join this collaborative effort to support local wildlife as well as enhancing our shared urban environment.